dseguy/changedBehavior/behavior/creatingObjectOnNull.rst

 ______
 .. code-block:: output

-   PHP Fatal error:  Uncaught Error: Attempt to assign property a on null
+   PHP Fatal error:  Uncaught Error: Attempt to assign property "a" on null

-   Fatal error: Uncaught Error: Attempt to assign property a on null
+   Fatal error: Uncaught Error: Attempt to assign property "a" on null